Get Started on Visual Studio 2019 for Xamarin

 - Google's Android x86 emulators or a physical Android device (for Android development)

-- ASP.NET and web workload installed, along with .NET Core 2.2 (for WASM development)
+ASP.NET and web workload installed, along with .NET 5.0 or 6.0 (for WebAssembly development)

 Installing the Uno Platform Solution Templates with Visual Studio